EddyVerbruggen/nativescript-ar/docs/api.md

 [🔙](../README.md)

-TODO all features of ARCommonNode, ARAddOptions, ARImageTrackingActions, etc

 The easiest way to obtain a reference to the `AR` object is by grabbing it from the `arLoaded` event you bind in the view:

 ```typescript